 Type: CSC | Sensor: Four Thirds | Megapixels: 20.3MP | Screen: 3.0-inch, 1,340k tilt touch | Viewfinder: Electronic, 2,760k tilt | Lens: Micro Four Thirds | Continuous shooting speed: 9fps | Max video resolution: 4k | User level: Enthusiast

-If you want a smaller and more portable camera than the G80 but you don’t want to compromise on features and technology, the GX9 is the answer!
+If you want a smaller and more portable camera than the G90/G95 but you don’t want to compromise on features and technology, the GX9 is the answer!
 Its slender body features a high-res electronic viewfinder built into the back, rather than having a chunkier DSLR-style design.
 Good for shooting from any angle, the viewfinder and rear screen both have a tilt facility.
-And while small in build, the GX9 goes large on the inside, with a newly developed 20.3MP sensor that gives you 25 per cent more megapixels than the Lumix G80 and many Micro Four Thirds cameras.
+And while small in build, the GX9 goes large on the inside, with a newly developed 20.3MP sensor that gives you the same resolution as the G90/G95 and Lumix G9, but in a much smaller camera.
 Other attractions include 5-axis sensor-shift stabilization and 4K capture for both video and rapid-fire photos.
+The GX9 is ideal for travel and for use with Panasonic's smaller lenses.

 Read more: Panasonic GX9 review

-This is still the ultimate hybrid Panasonic stills/4K video camera
+Once the ultimate hybrid Panasonic stills/4K video camera and still good

 Type: CSC | Sensor: Four Thirds | Megapixels: 20.3MP | Screen: 3.2-inch, 1,620k pivot touch | Viewfinder: Electronic, 3,680k | Lens: Micro Four Thirds | Continuous shooting speed: 12fps (6k 30fps, 4k 60fps) | Max video resolution: 4k | User level: Professional/Enthusiast